Vietnam.vn - Nền tảng quảng bá Việt Nam

 Regarding the application of minimum wages, the draft Decree stipulates:

-The minimum hourly wage is the lowest wage used as a basis for negotiation and payment of wages to employees applying the hourly wage payment method, ensuring that the wage according to the job or position of the employee working in one hour and completing the agreed labor norm or work must not be lower than the minimum hourly wage.
+The minimum hourly wage is the lowest wage used as a basis for negotiation and payment to employees applying the hourly wage payment method, ensuring that the wage according to the job or position of the employee working in one hour and completing the agreed labor norm or work must not be lower than the minimum hourly wage.

 - The converted monthly salary is equal to the weekly salary multiplied by 52 weeks divided by 12 months; or the daily salary multiplied by the number of normal working days in a month; or the product-based salary, piecework salary performed during normal working hours in a month.